E.T. the Extra-Terrestrial in video games: E.T. the Extra-Terrestrial (Atari, 1982)

-E.T. the Extra-Terrestrial was released in December of 1982, only releasing to a North American audience.
+E.T. the Extra-Terrestrial was released in December of 1982 on the Atari 2600, only to a North American audience.
 The game was based on the original film released in the same year.
-Despite the popularity of the film, the game is widely considered to be one of the worst games of all time.
-It has been reviewed by YouTubers and websites such as The Angry Video Game Nerd and given a surprising 3.3 on Google.
+Despite the popularity of the film, the game has been deemed one of the worst ever made.
 The game's problems stem from development being rushed at launch, only taking 5 weeks to develop.
-The game's poor quality is often blamed for the Video Game Crash of 1983 and was one of the main games found in the Atari video game burial.
+The game's poor quality is often blamed for the Video Game Crash of 1983 and was one of the main games found in the Atari video game burial in New Mexico, with around 1300 copies buried.

 1983

 E.T.
 Go Home (UFI und sein gefährlicher Einsatz) (Atari, 1983)

 E.T.
 Go Home is a 1983 video game for the Atari 2600.
 It was originally a European game known as UFI und sein gefährlicher Einsatz.
-Gameplay revolves around collecting spaceship parts in a maze while avoiding enemy aliens.
+The game revolves around collecting spaceship parts in a maze while avoiding enemy aliens.

 E.T.
 Phone Home!
 (Atari, 1983)

-Released by Child-Ware for the Atari 8-bit family of computers in 1983, the graphics of which were designed by British game designer and artist, John O'Neill.
-Players control Elliot, who must search the neighborhood for pieces that E.T. wants to use to build his transmitter.
+E.T.
+Phone Home! was released by Atari, Inc. for the Atari 8-bit computers in 1983.
+The graphics were designed by British game designer and artist, John O'Neill.
+The game revolves around Elliott, who must search the neighborhood for pieces that E.T. wants to use to build his transmitter.
 Depending on the level, players might or might not need all the pieces to complete the game.
 It's also possible to communicate "telepathically" with E.T. to get a reminder of which pieces he is looking for.

-As Elliot looks for the pieces, he is pursued by a number of men who are trying to stop him from completing his task.
-Once Elliot gets enough of the pieces, E.T. says his famous line "E.T.
+As Elliott looks for the pieces, he is pursued by a number of men who are trying to stop him from completing his task.
+Once Elliott gets enough of the pieces, E.T. says his famous line "E.T.
 Phone Home".
 From there, players control E.T. trying to find his way back to the landing site in the forest.
 The game ends with E.T. returning to his spaceship before ascending into outer space.